Afrocentrism: Pre-Columbian Africa-Americas theories

 In the 1970s, Ivan van Sertima advanced the theory that the complex civilizations of the Americas were the result of trans-oceanic influence from the Egyptians or other African civilizations.
 Such a claim is his primary thesis in They Came Before Columbus, published in 1978.
 The few hyper-diffusionist writers seek to establish that the Olmec people, who built the first highly complex civilization in Mesoamerica and are considered by some to be the mother civilization for all other civilizations of Mesoamerica, were deeply influenced by Africans.
 Van Sertima said that the Olmec civilization was a hybrid one of Africans and Native Americans.
 His theory of pre-Columbian American-African contact has since met with considerable and detailed opposition by scholars of Mesoamerica.
-Van Sertima has been accused of "doctoring" and twisting data to fit his conclusions, inventing evidence, and ignoring the work of respected Central and South American scholars in the advance of his own theory.
+Van Sertima has been accused of "doctoring" and twisting data to fit his conclusions, inventing evidence, and ignoring the work of respected Central and South American scholars to advance his own theory.
+Mainstream historians of Mesoamerica overwhelmingly reject that view with detailed rebuttals.

+Claims have been also forwarded contending that African civilizations were founding influences on the Chinese Xia cultures.